 Legend says that the Devil lived at the 'Devil's Jumps', near Churt.
 He would torment Thor, God of Thunder, who lived at Thor's Lie (Thursley), by jumping from hill to hill.
-Thor would try to strike the Devil with thunder and lightning and once the Devil retaliated by scooping up a handful of earth and hurling it at Thor.
+Thor would try to strike the Devil with thunder and lightning and once scooped up a handful of earth and hurled it at the Devil.
 The depression that remained is the Devil's Punch Bowl.

 Days gone by

 - Sir Robert Hunter, one of our co-founders, lived near Hindhead

 - our properties at Hindhead were some of our first acquisitions, in 1906